reframe-hpc/reframe/docs/tutorial_advanced.rst

    :lines: 6-
    :emphasize-lines: 10-

-The first thing to notice in this test is that :attr:`~reframe.core.pipeline.RegressionTest.num_tasks` is set to zero.
-This is a requirement for flexible tests.
+The first thing to notice in this test is that :attr:`~reframe.core.pipeline.RegressionTest.num_tasks` is set to zero as default, which is a requirement for flexible tests.
+However, this value is set to the actual number of tasks during the ``run`` pipeline stage.
-The sanity check of this test simply counts the host names printed and verifies that they are as many as expected.
+Lastly, the sanity check of this test counts the host names printed and verifies that the total count equals :attr:`~reframe.core.pipeline.RegressionTest.num_tasks`.
-Notice, however, that the sanity check does not use :attr:`num_tasks` directly, but rather access the attribute through the :func:`~reframe.utility.sanity.getattr` sanity function, which is a replacement for the :func:`getattr` builtin.
-The reason for that is that at the time the sanity check expression is created, :attr:`num_tasks` is ``0`` and it will only be set to its actual value during the run phase.
-Consequently, we need to defer the attribute retrieval, thus we use the :func:`~reframe.utility.sanity.getattr` sanity function instead of accessing it directly

 .. |--flex-alloc-nodes| replace:: :attr:`--flex-alloc-nodes`
 .. _--flex-alloc-nodes: manpage.html#cmdoption-flex-alloc-nodes